simpleanalytics/docs/_docs/55_events/05_automated-events.md

 ## Script

+> This script is additional to the normal embed script.
+Make sure to also include [that script](/script).

 If you are a developer or you know your way around HTML it's easy to embed this script on your website.
 If you need help with that, we are happy to help.
 Just [contact us](https://simpleanalytics.com/contact).

 <!-- prettier-ignore -->